 Create Retention Label

 Retention labels are added in the Security & Compliance Center under the Classifications section.
 I created a new retention label called Contract with these settings in accordance with the retention requirements for my organization.
 Retention will commence when the document is labeled since we want to only label it when a contract is expired and will be automatically deleted 3 years after that:

-Create Retention Policy (Tricky part)
+Create Label Policy

 To auto-apply the Contract label from above, select the Auto-apply a label button from the label definition pane.

 This will prompt you to fill out some settings to auto-apply the label.
 For the Contract label, we want to set it based on specific words or phrases, so select the second option:

 In the Keyword query editor box that appears, enter your KQL query to include the query to find all Contracts that have expired.
 To do this, we query on a Content type of Contract and a Contract status of Expired. (image)

 Next, name the policy and specify the Contract Central site as the publish location.
 The auto-apply will execute against that location only.
 When you save the policy, the status will move from Pending to Success once fully deployed.

 Wait for the auto-apply

 Once you save the Retention Policy with this updated query, the auto-apply can take up to 7 days to apply the label to all content across your tenant in the locations you specified.
 For this test, it took 3 days.
 As you can see from the results, the Contract retention label was only applied to documents where the Content type is Contract and the status is Expired: